K1HT999/Kalshi_Alt_YES/README.md

 | + Mode C `vol ≥ 1000` | 38 | +183% | +61 pp |
 | + Mode C tight `vol≥1000 ∧ spr≤4` | 31 | +215% | +93 pp |

-Same pattern for Mode B. The +29 pp from "data cleanup" is real for production (you can't trade contracts you can't see) but isn't a tradeable signal.
+Same pattern for Mode B. The +29 pp from "data cleanup" is real for production (you can't trade contracts you can't see), but it isn't a tradeable signal.
 The remaining +32 pp from the liquidity filter is the actual microstructure contribution.

 ---